City Boys Beef: Yung Miami’s Baby Father Southside THREATENED To Punch JT’s Boo Lil Uzi Vert’s Teeth Out!

 Can’t we all just get along???

-There appears to be some real beef brewing between the City Girls’ boyfriends Southside and Lil Uzi Vert even though the ladies are trying to cover it up, REAL threats from Yung Miami aka Caresha’s boo made to Lil Uzi Vert have now gone viral.
+There appears to be some beef brewing between the City Girls’ boyfriends Southside and Lil Uzi Vert and even though the ladies are trying to cover it up, REAL threats from Yung Miami’s boo to Lil Uzi Vert have gone viral.
+Not only that but a comment Southside made about stopping Offset from robbing Uzi.

-It’s unclear how the beef started behind the scenes, but Lil Uzi attempted to settle it at the wrong time, at the wrong place, while saying all the wrong things last night.
-While on Instagram live with girlfriend JT of The City Girls, (and appearing intoxicated) Uzi went spoke with Yung Miami, and oddly begin to berate the star under the guise of “squashing beef.”
+It’s unclear how the beef started behind the scenes but Lil Uzi attempted to settle it at the wrong place, wrong time, and with ALL the wrong words.

+While on Instagram live with girlfriend JT (and while appearing intoxicated) Uzi spoke with JT’s City Girls cohort Yung Miami, and oddly berated her under the guise of “squashing beef.”

 “It ain’t even about that though, you know me.
-I ain’t ever got to see you just like you ain’t never got to see me.”
+I ain’t ever got to see you just like you ain’t never got to see me!”

-Fans of the rappers were confused by the tense exchange but did notice how uncomfortable Caresha was on the other end of the conversation in the comments.
-Not only that, his baby daddy had A LOT to say to Uzi just minutes after the conversation went down.
-Hit play to hear it below.
+Fans of the rappers were confused by the tense exchange but noticed how uncomfortable Caresha was on the other end of the conversation.
+Not only that, but Caresha’s baby daddy had A LOT to say to Uzi just minutes after the conversation went down.

-Southside jumped on live immediately after Uzi seeming made Caresha uncomfortable, yelling out threats:
+Caresha’s baby’s father Southside jumped on Live immediately after Uzi’s comments to Caresha and he wasting no time spewing threats:

 “I’mma say this one time.
 Ay, Uzi, don’t address none to my b*tch, my n*gga,” Southside said in a video shared online.
 “You handle your b*tch, n*gga, you stay on your side!
-You got one more time to say somethin’,!”
+You got one more time to say somethin’!”

 He continued, promising he was going to knock out Uzi’s teeth.